unnynet/unnynet-docs/eng/docs/index.md

-# Welcome to UnnyNet
+# Welcome to Balancy

-UnnyNet is an essential extension for any game or app.
-Instead of using ancient solutions, you can spend several minutes learning what UnnyNet does and how it works.
+Balancy is an essential extension for any game or app.
+Instead of using ancient solutions, you can spend several minutes learning what Balancy does and how it works.
 Which in results will save you weeks and months of time in the future.

 We've spent more than a decade in Game Dev Industry, creating tons of different games, so we know the problem you are facing right now.
 Our main goal is to prevent game developers from reinventing the wheel, developing the same technology over and over with each new game.
 That's why our solution is super easy to use and it does most of the work on your behalf.